pejulian/openvpn-access-server-infra/README.md

        3. Reboot the EC2 instance manually in the EC2 console and then try to access the Pi Hole web interface after a minute or so.
           1. Rebooting shouldnt change your EC2 IP address but it will restart network services that failed to update
        4. Verify that you can indeed access the web interface from the public IP address and the FQDN.
-4. If you are using a password with many special characters (i.e. contains `#` and `$`), you might encounter an issue whereby the encoding of the password is incorrect causing a login error in Pi Hole.
-This is a bug I am still working on fixing.
-However, the fix for this is to `ssh` into your pihole EC2 instance and re-run `pihole -a -p <password>` to set the password manually.
-This should resolve the issue and allow you to log in to the Pi Hole web interface.
+1. If you want to change your Pi Hole web admin login passord, `ssh` into your pihole EC2 instance and run `pihole -a -p <password>` to set the password manually.

 ### For the OpenVPN Instance